-If you are a patient of our office and have TMJ related problems, let us know at your next visit.
-We can help to diagnose the source of the issue and recommend a treatment plan and then help coordinate that treatment with a TMJ specialist.
+If you have TMJ related problems, let us know at your next dental visit.
+We can help diagnose the source of the issue and recommend a treatment plan to help you manage and treat your TMJ disorder.
+We will coordinate your personalized treatment with a local TMJ specialist.

 Our dentists also work with patients of other dentists to coordinate TMJ treatment plans.
-If you are seeing another dentist and want a second opinion on your TMJ Disorder, please call our office for a consultation.
-Your Lanier dentist will perform a comprehensive evaluation, focusing on the joint tissues and muscles to identify signs of instability.
+If you are seeing another dentist and want a second opinion on your TMJ Disorder, we would be glad to help.
+Our Buford, GA dentists will perform a comprehensive evaluation to identify signs of instability in your jaw joints, soft tissue, and muscles.

 About TMJ Disorder

 There are few true “experts” in the field of TMJ Disorders, which is a complex group of conditions surrounding jaw joint instability and fit of the bite.
-Our dentists experience in the field of restorative dentistry, combined with their training in the discipline of “functional occlusion” from the Dawson Academy, gives them a deep understanding of how the teeth, jaw joints and muscles work together.
-When one or more aspects of the occlusion are out of sync, it can create a host of problems including headaches, locked jaw, limited mobility in the mouth and other conditions.
+Our dentists’ experience in the field of restorative dentistry, combined with their training in the discipline of “functional occlusion” from the Dawson Academy, gives them a deep understanding of how your teeth, jaw joints, and muscles work together.
+When one or more aspects of the occlusion are out of sync, it can create a host of problems including frequent morning headaches, locked jaw, limited mobility in the mouth, and other conditions.

-Our dentists are also able to refer patients, as needed, to TMJ specialists.
+Our dentists are also able to refer patients with more serious TMJ issues to a local and trusted TMJ specialist.

 Signs & Symptoms of TMJ Disorders